kerezsiz42/scanner-operator2/README.md

 `curl` is a command-line tool used to transfer data to or from a server using various network protocols like HTTP, HTTPS, FTP, and more.
 It is widely used to send requests, retrieve responses, and test APIs or web endpoints.
 With its extensive options, `curl` can handle headers, authentication, cookies, and data payloads for GET, POST, PUT, DELETE, and other HTTP methods.
 Its simplicity and flexibility make it a favorite for developers and system administrators for debugging and automation.
 We will harness its capabilities to send the result of grype back to our api through the `ApiServiceHostname`

 The `internal/service/job.template.yaml` is parsed as a go template so that certain paramaters like ScanName, Namespace can dynamically changed.
 Here we are making use of the ttlSecondsAfterFinished property of jobs.
 It specifies the time-to-live (TTL) for the resource after it completes execution.
-Once the job finishes, Kubernetes waits for the defined TTL (in seconds) before automatically deleting the resource, helping to clean up old, unused jobs.
+Once the Job finishes, Kubernetes waits for the defined TTL (in seconds) before automatically deleting the resource, helping to clean up old, unused jobs.
 This property is particularly useful for managing resource lifecycle and avoiding clutter in the cluster, but it must be enabled in the cluster settings as it is a feature gate.
-Using this takes the responsibility of deleting jobs away from our operator, but we can still have a look at what went wrong during the specified time.
-Once the unsucessful job is not present in the Namespace the Scanner operator schedule it again.
+Using this takes the responsibility of deleting Jobs away from our operator, but we can still have a look at what went wrong during the specified time.
+Once the unsucessful Job is not present in the Namespace the Scanner operator schedule it again.

 ```yaml
 # internal/service/job.template.yaml